yuwwCode/tickeys-toy/README.md

 every time you press you keyboard,this app will play the sound of the keystrokes of cherry-G80-3000

 The volume cannot be adjusted

 The pitch cannot be adjusted

 Accompanied by the terminal

-You can just use cherry-G80-3000 sound
+You can only use cherry-G80-3000 sound